ElektraInitiative/libelektra/doc/help/elektra-plugins-framework.md

 		}
 		// implementation of elektraCcodeGet

-We see in Listing above that the plugin generates and returns the contract if, and only if, the name of the `parentKey` is `system/elektra/modules/ccode`.
+We see in the listing above that the plugin generates and returns the contract if, and only if, the name of the `parentKey` is `system/elektra/modules/ccode`.
 The user and the contract checker can access the contract of ccode below the key `system/elektra/modules/ccode`